fengxia41103/myblog/content/thoughts/prototyping.md

     8. Drink type (latte, Frappuccino, etc.)

     Why do they do that?
-To build a common a vacabulary and to improve communication.
+To build a common a vocabulary and to improve communication.
 The result, less error and happier customer.

 4. It removes risks.
 Hiccups will be discovered early